Preventing Carbon Monoxide Poisoning

 - Clean vents annually and keep them clear of snow in the winter months

-Source: Maine Center for Disease Control and Maine State Fire Marshall
+Source: Maine Center for Disease Control and Maine State Fire Marshal

 Fire Chief - Thomas E Higgins

 289 Main Street, Bangor, ME 04401